These days most companies are aiming for a minimalist approach when designing their products. As such, things like DVD drives are being phased out.

 Step 3: Now connect the other end of the cable to your laptop.

-Step 4: Now, in most of the cases, the laptop will recognize the device and auto-install the software that will allow the DVD drive to function properly.
+Step 4: Now, in most of cases, the laptop will recognize the device and auto-install the software that will allow the DVD drive to function properly.

 Step 5: If the software is not auto-installed, read the installation manual or watch the installation DVD that should’ve accompanied the DVD driver.
 Once you find out which software you need to install, install it!